mtalyat/Minty-Engine/README.md

 The engine itself will be portable to many devices.
 This is to allow for all sorts of people to use the engine.
 All libraries and dependencies of this project will also be portable.

 #### Networking
 Who doesn't love playing with your friends?
 The Minty engine will have built-in networking capabilities to make it easy (easier- its not easy) to implement multiplayer games.
-This might not be the first feature, but I hope to implement it one day.
+This might not be the first feature, but I hope to implement it one day...

 #### Ease of Use
 After the base of the engine has been designed, a user interface will be created to help advance the creation of games using the engine, as well as support for a scripting language (likely Lua, but it is still TBD).